Legian Beach Hotel – Expansive, convenient, long-established, and popular with families.

 - Views: Most rooms face the gardens and/or pools, while any promised ‘sea views’ may disappoint.

-- Private Pools/Jacuzzis: The Premier Pool Villas and Deluxe Pool Villas feature a sizable pool and jacuzzi.
+- Private Pools/Jacuzzis: The Premier Pool Villas and Deluxe Pool Villas feature sizable pools and jacuzzis.

 - Wi-Fi: Free throughout the resort for all guests.